ansible/ansible/docs/docsite/rst/community/communication.rst

 Ansible community on Matrix
 ---------------------------

-The Ansible community maintains its own Matrix homeserver at ``ansible.im``.
 To join the community using Matrix, you need two things:

-* a Matrix account (from matrix.org or any other Matrix homeserver)
+* a Matrix account (from `Matrix.org <https://app.element.io>`_ or any other Matrix homeserver)
 * a `Matrix client <https://matrix.org/clients/>`_ (we recommend `Element Webchat <https://app.element.io>`_)

+The Ansible community maintains its own Matrix homeserver at ``ansible.im``, however public registration is currently unavailable.

 Matrix chat supports: